PhantasarProductions/Star-Story/BuildUpdate.md

 Mac Engine | Last built: 29 Jul 2015; 23:04:27
 Window Engine | Not built yet
 JCR6 Resource Files | Not built yet
+All times are in CET (Central European Time: Amsterdam, Brussels, Paris, Madrid)

 Please note this file has no real value yet until the open alpha starts.
 NO ETA given for that yet!